isomerpages/cris-corp/news-and-events/news/_posts/2024-12-06-post-Year in Review 2024: Building strong foundations through learning and engagement.md

 and contribute to economic growth through innovation and strategic partnerships.</p>
 <p>Read more <a href="https://www.linkedin.com/posts/crissg_precisionmedicine-biobanking-artificialintelligence-activity-7201145243059068928-Jv1q?utm_source=share&amp;utm_medium=member_desktop" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
 <h4><strong>SCRI recognises outstanding Clinical Research Coordinators</strong></h4>
-<p>In January 2024, the Singapore Clinical Research Institute (SCRI) recognised
+<p>In January 2024, SCRI recognised nine outstanding Clinical Research Coordinators
-nine outstanding Clinical Research Coordinators (CRC) for the Distinguished Contributor Award 2023, from across the public healthcare clusters.</p>
+(CRC) for the Distinguished Contributor Award 2023, from across the public healthcare clusters.</p>
 <p>The award recognises the significant and steady contributions of CRCs
 who form the bedrock of Singapore’s clinical research ecosystem.</p>
 <p>The recipient of the Distinction award was Geraldine Lim, Manager of the
-Clinical Trials and Research Unit at Changi General Hospital (CGH).
+Clinical Trials and Research Unit at Changi General Hospital.
 Together with her team, she successfully supported over 100 research studies in areas such as drug efficacy, medical devices, and observational research to enhance patient care.
 She has been instrumental in a significant research